Spireites fight back against Crawley on emotional afternoon - story of the match

 FIRST HALF

-Chesterfield were unchanged from the win at Harrogate Town but they fell behind after nine minutes when goalkeeper Zach Hemming came rushing off his line and McKirdy nipped in ahead of him and rolled the ball in from a tight angle.
+Chesterfield were unchanged from the win at Harrogate Town but they fell behind after nine minutes when goalkeeper Zach Hemming came rushing off his line and McKirdy nipped in ahead of him and Kyle McFadzean and rolled the ball in from a tight angle.

 The Spireites got into some decent attacking positions but the closest they came was when Duffy’s curling free-kick brushed the top of the net.